wxwern/tofu-ai/README.md

-# Tofu AI
+# tofu-ai
-(formerly 'message-autoresponder')

-A simple chatbot powered by NLTK.
+A simple causal chatbot powered by NLTK, with the capability to answer and respond to some types of messages.

 ---